MintMCP

 Compliance Requirements

-If your organization operates in regulated industries, SOC 2 Type II certification significantly reduces procurement friction.
-MintMCP Gateway offers this certification—a critical differentiator for healthcare and financial services deployments.
+If your organization operates in regulated industries, SOC 2 Type II audited security controls, compliance with HIPAA standards, and BAA availability can reduce procurement friction.
+MintMCP Gateway offers both, along with audit logs, role-based access control, and governance controls for internal employee and agent access.
 Understanding MCP gateway architecture helps frame these compliance requirements.

 Performance Needs

-For latency-sensitive applications, the performance gap between gateways matters significantly:
+For latency-sensitive applications, the performance gap between gateways matters, but teams should compare the same metric type across vendors:

 Deployment Model